 Enabling Execute Queues disables all Work Manager configuration and thread self tuning.
 Execute Queues behave exactly as they did in WebLogic Server 8.1.
-See "Using the WebLogic 8.1 Thread Pool Model" in Tuning Performance of Oracle WebLogic Server.
+See "Using the WebLogic 8.1 Thread Pool Model" in Performance and Tuning for Oracle WebLogic